rkish3721/Eng3/README.md

 ### Reflection
-This assignment was pretty easy, but I needed some help with the code from Will.
-I understand how the photointerrupter works now, and can use it in future projects.
+This assignment was much longer and took more time to figure out because it required longer code and more complicated logic.
+I learned how to use time functions and the photointerrupter.
+If I were to do this project again, I would try and find a more simple way of doing it, because I felt like my code was long and messy.

 ## Swing_Arm